alanwsmith/typing-rust.alanwsmith.com/src/compound-data-types/tuples.md

 Creating a tuple variable looks different than making one for a scalar data type.
-Instead of using a specific keyword after the varaible's name (like `i32` in `let alfa: i32 = 58`), tuple definitions use a pair of parenthesis with the types it's going to contain between them.
+Instead of using a specific keyword after the variable's name (like `i32` in `let alfa: i32 = 58`), tuple definitions use a pair of parenthesis with the types it's going to contain between them.